Conway Berners-Lee

 Conway Maurice Berners-Lee (19 September 1921 – 1 February 2019) was an English mathematician and computer scientist who worked as a member of the team that developed the Ferranti Mark 1, the world's first commercial stored program electronic computer.
-He was born in Birmingham in 1921 and was the father of Sir Tim Berners-Lee, the inventor of the World Wide Web, and Professor Mike Berners-Lee, researcher into climate change.
+He was born in Birmingham in 1921 and was the father of Tim Berners-Lee, the inventor of the World Wide Web, and Professor Mike Berners-Lee, researcher into climate change.

-Early and personal life
+Education and early life

 Berners-Lee was son of Major Cecil Burford Berners-Lee (1884–1931), of the Royal Field Artillery, and Helen Lane Campbell Gray (1895–1968).
 His mother was from Winnipeg, Manitoba, daughter of John Sidney Gray, M.D.

-Berners-Lee died in February 2019 at the age of 97.
+His grandfather, Berners Burford Lee was married to Gertrude Payne Tegner, whose uncle (and her adopted father) was Alfred Tegner, originally from Helsingør (Elsinore) in Denmark.
+Early in World War II whilst an undergraduate at the University of Cambridge he read mathematics as a student at Trinity College, Cambridge.
+He volunteered for the armed services, but was instructed to stay on to take parts I and II of the mathematical tripos as a compressed two-year course, because the government needed people trained in mathematics and electronics.
+In addition, he attended a series of lectures in electronics.

 Career

-Early in World War II whilst an undergraduate at Trinity College, Cambridge reading mathematics, Berners-Lee volunteered for the armed services, but was instructed to stay on to take parts I and II of the mathematical tripos as a compressed two-year course, because the government needed people trained in mathematics and electronics.
-In addition, he attended a series of lectures in electronics.
 After university, he had further training in electronic engineering and soon joined the army in the Corps of Royal Electrical and Mechanical Engineers (REME).
 He worked on Gun Laying and Searchlight Radar in England.

 After the end of hostilities, Berners-Lee was posted to Egypt where he encountered Maurice Kendall's book The Advanced Theory of Statistics, which greatly impressed him.
 He then had a chance to join the statistics bureau in the GHQ in Cairo, known as the Number 1 Statistics Unit of the Royal Army Ordnance Corps.
 He was employed to close down a very large punched card installation involving about five million 65-column punched cards covering all types of vehicle and spares.
 This meant that they had to say goodbye to 30 women who had been punching the cards.
 The last job was sorting and listing the 250,000 personnel cards to get all the service people onto ships for home.
 There was a race with the clerks doing this job by hand—and the clerks won over the machines.

 Berners-Lee was demobilised in 1947 with the rank of Major.
 He then worked on a punched card data processing system for the Plastics Division of Imperial Chemical Industries (ICI).
 He met his wife Mary Lee Woods at the Ferranti Christmas party in Manchester in 1952.
 She had been working as a programmer on the Ferranti Mark 1 and Mark 1 Star computers at the Department of Computer Science, University of Manchester since 1951.
 He joined Ferranti in 1953 working at Ferranti's London Computer Centre.
 They were married on 10 July 1954 at St Saviour's Church, Hampstead.

 The following is an extract from Dominic Wilson's book Organizational Marketing.